kristopolous/EvDa/README.md

    * If the key is set, the lambda will run immediately and in the "ON" block. `undefined` is returned.
    * If the key is not set, execution will be deferred until it is set.
 A handle is returned to deregister it.

+ * You can pass in K/V object style arguments similar to the ev() notation above.

 ### Extras